joelfiddes/cv-markdown/index.md

 __World Bank__ _Consultant_ Assessment Of Contributing Factors Of The May 2021 Disasters In Tajikistan.
 A forensic study under the Strengthening Critical Infrastructure against Natural Hazards Project (SCINHP, P158298)

 `2018-25`
 __WSL Institute for Snow and Avalanche Research SLF__ _Research scientist_.
 Investigating snow processes in High Asia using models, EO data and field measurements under SNF project "From Cloud to Ground: Snow Accumulation in Extreme Environments".
-SDC funded projects in Central Asia CROMO-ADAPT (2021-2025) and WWCS together with CARITAS CH (2020-2024).
+SDC funded projects in Central Asia CROMO-ADAPT "Cryospghere Observations and Modelling for Improved Adaptation in Central Asia" (2021-2025) and WWCS "Water, Weather and Climate Services" together with CARITAS CH (2020-2024).
 Both projects focus on mountain related water and hazards nexus and collaborate with an extensive network of regional partners.
 Member of the Swiss Polar Institute flagship project "PAMIR".

 `2020-21`
 __Permian Global__ _Consultant_.
 Supporting carbon prospecting projects through remote sensing analysis, code routines for carbon models.
 Tools for automated retrieval and analysis of remote sensing datsets to estimate deforestation rates.